Orbital-selective time-domain signature of nematicity dynamics in the charge-density-wave phase of La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$

 In this section we describe the results of pump-probe tr-RXS measurements of LESCO, probing at momentum transfer $Q=(001)$.
 The system is excited using 50~fs pulses of a 1.55~eV (800~nm) Ti:sapphire laser, and then probed at varying time delays with respect to the excitation using $80$~fs soft x-ray pulses.
 The experiment was performed using the Resonant Soft X-ray Scattering (RSXS) instrument~\cite{Jang2020} at the Pohang Accelerator Laboratory X-ray Free Electron Laser (PAL-XFEL), operating at a 60~Hz repetition rate.
-In Fig.~\ref{fig:fig1}(c) we plot a representative scan of the $Q=(001)$ peak taken along the (00$L$) direction at 20~K and with probe photons tuned to the planar oxygen~$K$ resonance.
+In Fig.~\ref{fig:fig1}(c) we plot a representative scan of the $Q=(001)$ peak taken along the (00$L$) direction at 20~K and with probe photons tuned to the planar O~$K$ resonance.
 In order to visualize the pump-induced peak intensity changes which we discuss throughout this report, we have plotted the corresponding scans taken immediately after ($\sim$~0.5 ps) and at a longer time delay (20~ps) with respect to the excitation for a pump fluence of 50~$\mu$J/cm$^{2}$.
 Figure~\ref{fig:fig1}(d) schematically depicts the pump-probe geometry with respect to the layer-alternating anisotropy in the low-temperature CDW state.

-In order to first identify and isolate the pump-induced response of the lattice, we show in Fig.~\ref{fig:fig2} the $Q=(001)$ tr-RXS intensity measured at the apical oxygen $K$ resonance as a function of pump-probe delay.
-The choice of the apical oxygen resonance guarantees sensitivity to structurally driven rotational symmetry breaking, without electronic contributions associated with the CuO$_2$ planes.
+In order to first identify and isolate the pump-induced response of the lattice, we show in Fig.~\ref{fig:fig2} the $Q=(001)$ tr-RXS intensity measured at the apical O $K$ resonance as a function of pump-probe delay.
+The choice of the apical O resonance guarantees sensitivity to rotational symmetry breaking driven by the LTT structural distortion, without electronic contributions associated with the CuO$_2$ planes.
 The LTT structure demonstrates a slow response to optical pumping, characteristic of lattice dynamics, which become vanishingly small for low pump fluences.